jumpinjackie/mapguide-react-layout/KNOWN_ISSUES.md

    * The internal navigation stack does not gracefully handle multi-map configurations.
 In a multi-map configuration, it is possible to go back/forward to a page that is not applicable to the current map, especially if it was visited while on a different map.

  * Toolbars
    * Toolbars in vertical orientation currently make no attempts to gracefully handle overflow when the toolbar has more items than the physical screen/container space allows.

  * Measure
-   * This component does not work properly in a multi-map configuration
+   * Recorded measurements will temporarily disappear on templates with a collapsible Task Pane (eg. Slate) when the Task Pane panel is collapsed.

 Commands
 ========